15 Professional Email Subject Line Ideas

 3. Good Old Curiosity

-Albert Einstein said “The important thing is not to stop questioning.
-Curiosity has its own reason for existing”; Games of Thrones author, George R.R.
-Martin wondered “why is it that when one man builds a wall, the next man immediately needs to know what’s on the other side?”; and chemist Linus Pauling declared “satisfaction of one’s curiosity is one of the greatest sources of happiness in life”.
+Albert Einstein said, “The important thing is not to stop questioning.
+Curiosity has its reason for existing”; Games of Thrones author, George R.R.
+Martin wondered “Why is it that when one man builds a wall, the next man immediately needs to know what’s on the other side?”; chemist Linus Pauling declared, “satisfaction of one’s curiosity is one of the greatest sources of happiness in life.”

 Curiosity may or may not have killed the cat, but it certainly will get your email open rates through the roof.
-However, if you go too far with the mysterious professional email subject lines, your subscribers are likely to get bored, so use this one well, and use it sparingly.
+However, if you go too far with the mysterious professional email subject lines, your subscribers will likely get bored, so use this one well and sparingly.

 • A Beginner’s Guide to Baking Chocolate Cakes